Anarchid/blender2lus/README.md

 This is required to initialize piece offsets so that translation animations can work properly.
 Only needed once.

-5) **Plug and play** the exported stuff into your greater script's logic.
+* **5) Plug and play** the exported stuff into your greater script's logic.
 Sadly, exporter won't do all the work for you - it only allows you to separate artwork and programming.

 Limitations and bugs
 ====================